• Skip to primary navigation

 Can I freeze vol-au-vent cases?

-You can freeze the vol-au-vents either cooked or uncooked.
+You can freeze them either cooked or uncooked.

 To freeze uncooked vol-au-vents - assemble the vol-au-vents and then freeze them on the baking sheet until they are hard.
 Transfer to a plastic bag and store in the freezer until you are ready to use them.
 To use, place the frozen vol-au-vents on a parchment-lined baking tray and let them defrost.
 Bake as per recipe instructions

-To freeze cooked vol-au-vents – place the cooked vol-au-vents in a rigid container and place them in the freezer.
+To freeze cooked vol-au-vents - transfer them to a rigid container and place them in the freezer.
 To use, remove from the freezer and allow to defrost.
-Then place in a hot oven for a few minutes to warm and crisp.
+Place them on a baking tray in a hot oven for a few minutes to warm and crisp.
 Fill the warm vol-au-vents with your favourite filling.

 Can I make vol-au-vents in advance?

-Do not fill the vol-au-vents too far in advance of serving as they will absorb moisture from the filling and will go soggy.
+Do not fill the vol-au-vents too far in advance of serving as they will absorb moisture from the filling and turn soggy.

 Instead keep the cooked vol-au-vents and the filling separate until just before you want to eat them, then fill and serve immediately.